ShubhamWadkar12/My_devops_journey/AWS/4. Elastic Block Store ( EBS )/README.md

 2. You **attach** it to your EC2 instance.
 3. Your instance can **read and write** data to it like a normal disk.
 4. You can also **detach** and use it with another EC2.
+5. You can also Modify the size after creating the volume

 ---